How to get a better rate when you renew your mortgage

 Find a better mortgage renewal deal

 Mortgage renewal is a great time to revisit your payment terms.
-Do you want to keep on the same amortization schedule?
+Do you want to keep the same amortization schedule?
 Five years into a 25-year mortgage means that your amortization schedule should be 20 years upon renewal.
 Resetting it back to 25 years will ensure you have smaller payments, but at what cost?
 You’ll end up paying more interest on the principal over the lifetime of your mortgage.

-If you find the increased payments are too much to handle, some lenders will let you reduce the payments during your mortgage term.
+If you find that the increased payments are too much to handle, some lenders will let you reduce the payments during your mortgage term.
 If you’re considering this option, discuss it with your lender or broker first.

 How to get the features you want in a mortgage